Results for “Art Tolsma”

 Michigan's Legislature has passed only seven bills in the first three months of 2026, marking the slowest legislative pace in an even-numbered year this century as lawmakers face campaign season and unresolved property tax reform.

-April 12, 2026·Michigan Capitol·1 source - governor
+April 12, 2026·Michigan Capitol·1 source - legislation

 Michigan Governor Signs Health Care and Local Development Bills Including Wood Duck as Official State Duck